radon-h2020/radon-repository-miner/docs/cli/metrics.md

 optional arguments:
   -h, --help            show this help message and exit
 ```

+!!! note
+    This command is expected to be executed after `radon-miner mine`.
+Therefore, it does not automatically clones the
+    repository.
+Rather, it requires the path to a cloned repository, which can be the one cloned in `$TMP_REPOSITORIES_DIR`
+    during a previous mining, or one cloned anywhere on the user machine.

 ## path_to_repo
 The path to the cloned repository.
 This is mandatory to access the file content and to extract metrics.